 Finding Health Insurance for College Students

-For most students and their families, finding student health insurance is not difficult; you just need to sort through your options.
-Comparison shopping and working with insurance professionals will help you make this process fast.
+For most students and their families, finding student health insurance is not difficult.
+You just need to sort through your options.
+Comparison shopping and working with insurance professionals will help make this process go more quickly.
 Just make sure you're working with an agent who can find the coverage you want.

-Independent agents can be particularly effective when you're comparison shopping because they are free to shop around and review policies offered by a variety of companies that offer health insurance for college students.
-They can help you review your options so you find competitively-priced coverage that is right for you.
+Independent agents can be particularly effective when you're comparison shopping, because they are free to shop around and review policies offered by a variety of companies that offer health insurance for college students.
+They can help you review your options so you find competitively priced coverage that's right for you.

 College student insurance coverage can be obtained through any of these channels:

-Parent health insurance plan: Most students simply remain on a parent's health insurance plan.
+Most students simply remain on their parents' health insurance plan.
 The ACA requires insurance companies to allow children to stay on their parents’ health insurance until the age of 26.
 For many college students, this is a great way to maintain coverage and still get an education, but you need to make sure that the coverage your parents have fits your needs.

-Check with your insurance company to see if there are any limitations on medical insurance for students.
-As long as your college student is covered appropriately, this is probably the best option for student health insurance.
+Check with your parents' insurance company to see if there are any limitations on their medical insurance for a student.
+As long as you're covered appropriately by their health insurance, this is probably the best option.

-College health insurance plan: If staying on a parents’ plan is not an option, be aware that the majority of colleges and universities offer health insurance for college students.
+If staying on your parents’ plan is not an option, be aware that the majority of colleges and universities offer health insurance for their students.

-This is an affordable option, but premiums will vary by states and schools.
-Yearly premiums can cost anywhere from $30 to $2,400 but if you have the option of choosing between a parent’s plan and a college plan, be sure to compare coverage as well as costs.
+This is an affordable option, but premiums vary by state and school.
+Yearly premiums can cost anywhere from $30 to $2,400, but if you have the option of choosing between your parents' plan and a college plan, be sure to compare coverage as well as costs.

-Individual health insurance plan: If you aren’t eligible for parental coverage and your school doesn’t offer health insurance, it’s still possible to find a student health insurance plan through a national provider.
-Buying individual insurance can be a tricky process and you have to weigh benefits with cost.
+If you aren’t eligible for parental coverage and your school doesn’t offer health insurance, it’s still possible to find a student health insurance plan through a national provider.
+Buying individual insurance can be a tricky process and you have to weigh benefits and cost.

 If you are considering a private insurer to get health insurance for college students, it’s best to work with an independent agent.
 These agents can help you gain more control over your insurance choices by exploring your options through you state's healthcare exchange and by leveraging all available subsidies and discounts.

-Be aware, however, that is you are purchasing coverage through the healthcare exchange and you are still considered a dependant by someone else, you will not be eligible for subsidies based on your income.
+Be aware, however, that if you are purchasing coverage through the healthcare exchange and you are still considered a dependent by someone else, you won't be eligible for subsidies based on your income.

-Not everyone who goes to school is 18 and a bright eyed freshman, but health insurance is still important.
+Not everyone who goes to school is 18 and a bright-eyed freshman, but health insurance is still important.
 Regardless of your student profile, many of the options described above still apply.
 You can also typically find coverage just for you.
-For example:

-- Graduate students: If you are 26 or older and in graduate school, you are not eligible to remain on your parent’s health insurance.
+- Graduate students: If you are 26 or older and in graduate school, you are not eligible to remain on your parents' health insurance.
 However, your university may provide graduate student health insurance that is comparable to a traditional plan.
-You can also search for individual plans through the healthcare exhange or work with certain providers that specialize in graduate student health insurance.
-An independent agent in the Trusted Choice® network can help you find the best plan to meet your needs.
+You can also search for individual plans through the healthcare exchange or work with certain providers that specialize in graduate student health insurance.
+An independent insurance agent can help you find the best plan to meet your needs.

-- International students: If you are an international student, you can check to see if the college you’re attending offers health insurance for international student, which would be specifically designed for your particular situation.
+- International students: If you are an international student, you can check to see if the college you’re attending offers health insurance for international students, which would be specifically designed for your particular situation.
 If you can find a different plan that offers comparable coverage, you should have the option to waive the college’s plan.
-Compare each to make sure that your needs are covered and that you can afford the premiums as well as the co-pay amounts and deductible.
+Compare them to make sure that your needs are covered and that you can afford the premiums, as well as the co-pay amounts and deductible.

 Finding Affordable Health Insurance for College Students

-Pursuing an education is excellent decision, but it’s important that you do not overlook having quality health insurance on the way to getting that diploma.
+Pursuing an education is an excellent decision, but it’s important that you don't overlook having quality health insurance on the way to getting that diploma.

 Before you hit the books, make sure that you’re properly insured.
 Whether you’re a traditional or non-traditional student, there are several options available.
 You just need to find the right plan for you.

 You can find insurance easily when you have the right resources.
-Independent insurance agents in our network can help you search for coverage that fits your needs and budget.
+Independent insurance agents can help you search for coverage that fits your needs and budget.

-These agents can explain your various options to you and can help you compare a variety of health insurance for college student plans.
-They may even be able to help you save money on other insurance policies you carry such as car or renters insurance.
+These agents can explain your various options to you and can help you compare a variety of health insurance plan for college students.
+They may even be able to help you save money on other insurance policies you carry, such as car or renters insurance.
 Find an agent near you to learn more.